Icinga/icinga2/doc/8-migration.md

 or to adapt your configuration export tool to dump Icinga 2 configuration instead of Icinga 1.x configuration.

+The examples are taken from Icinga 1.x test and production environments and converted straight into a possible Icinga 2 format.
+If you found a different strategy, send a patch!

 If you require in-depth explainations, please check the [next chapter](#differences-1x-2).

+#### <a id="manual-config-migration-hints-Intervals"></a> Manual Config Migration Hints for Intervals

+By default all intervals without any duration literal are interpreted as seconds.
+Therefore all existing Icinga 1.x `*_interval` attributes require an additional `m` duration literal.

+Icinga 1.x:

+    define service {
+      service_description             service1
+      host_name                       localhost1
+      check_command                   test_customvar
+      use                             generic-service
+      check_interval                  5
+      retry_interval                  1
+    }

+Icinga 2:

+    object Service "service1" {
+      host_name = "localhost1"
+      check_command = "test_customvar"
+      check_interval = 5m
+      retry_interval = 1m
+    }

 #### <a id="manual-config-migration-hints-services"></a> Manual Config Migration Hints for Services